 Make Niyyah (Intention) of whichever Namaaz one wishes to perform.

-"I am performing two Rakaats Farz Namaaz of Fajr (to please Allah) facing towards the Qiblah."
+EXAMPLE "I am performing two Rakaats Farz Namaaz of Fajr (to please Allah) facing towards the Qiblah."

+When performing Namaaz led by an IMAAM, one should also make intention that: I am following this IMAAM.
 It is not necessary to make a verbal intention but it is better if one makes a VERBAL intention.
 NIYYAT can be made in any language: Arabic, Urdu, Gujarati, English, etc TAKBEER-E-TAHREEMA (To say at the beginning.)
 After making NIYYAH, lift the two hands upto the earlobes in such a manner that both palms face towards the Qibla.
 Then say ALLAHU AKBAR and fold them below the navel.
 Place the hands in such a way that the palm of the right hand is placed over the back of the left hand, with the right thumb and little finger gripping the wrist of the left hand and the three middle fingers of the right hand kept straight and together.
 While in Qiyaam (standing posture) the eyes should be fixed to the spot where the forehead will rest in Sajda.
+WOMEN DO NOT RAISE HANDS HIGHER THAN SHOULDERS AND PLACE ARMS ON THE CHEST.
+Place the right hand over the back of the left hand above the breast and do not hold it like the MALE.
+Also, women should keep the feet together.

 NOW READ THE THANA: